sunsparc64/mode/README.md

 some time, therefore it is recommended to use VMware Fusion if available.

-If using OS X and a installation platform for Jumpstart it is recommended to use flar based installs as the performance of the OS X NFS server being so utterly useless.
+If using OS X and a installation platform for Jumpstart it is recommended to use flar based installs as the performance of the OS X NFS is poor

 - Parallels